-At the end of any semester, students whose semester GPA is below a 2.0, or who fail to successfully complete 67% of their attempted credits will be placed on Academic Warning.
+At the end of any semester, students whose semester GPA is below a 2.0 will be placed on Academic Warning.
 They will receive an official notice of Academic Warning from the Registrar's Office via e-mail.
 Copies will be given to the Academic Advisor.